Mdamski/Mdamski.github.io/Projects/Audible Insights/README.md

 - Narrator: The name of the narrator (Text)
 - releasedate: The release date of the audiobook.
 (Date)
 - language: The primary language of the audiobook.
 (Text)
 - Price: The price of the audiobook.
-(Decimal)
+(Numeric)
 - Time: The time of the audiobook in minutes (Numeric)
 - Stars: The star rating of the audiobook.
 (Decimal)
 - Ratings: The number of user ratings for each audiobook.
 (Numeric)